I SAID I WOULD LOVE YOU

 QUIET released on- Winter Solstice 2020 - the darkest night of the darkest year in our waking memory.

-Jackalope is the new video and second single off You Can Call Me Sir’s Blood Moon EP.
-Directed by Cassils, the video stars Sir.... a female bandit serial killer taking down the patriarchy... one blood sacrafice at a time.
+Jackalope is the new video and second single off You Can Call Me Sir’s debut EP Blood Moon.
+Directed by Cassils, the video stars Sir who plays a “female” bandit/serial killer who takes down patriarchy.
+One blood sacrifice at a time.

 THIS LOVE IS ON FIRE